eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       configCluster

 #.
 Load *'apolo'* or *'cronos'* cluster profile and load the desired properties
-   to submit a job (Matlab GUI or command line).
+   to submit a job (MATLAB GUI or command line).

    .. code-block:: matlab